 PPL Electric Utilities offers performance incentives based on the avoided or reduced kWh/year or kW peak demand reductions resulting from the project.
 Incentives may be capped at 50% to 100% of the total project costs (excluding internal labor) or \$500,000 and are subject to an annual cap for each project and each participating customer.
 The per-customer-site cap is defined as one building with one or more meters.
 A parent company cap of \$1 million per year will apply to a campus setting or multiple buildings (on the same property or in different locations) with a common owner.
-For all measures offered through the Custom component, PPL Electric Utilities will provide incentives in the range of up \$0.02 per annual kWh saved and/or \$30up to \$1,200 per kW peak demand.
+For all measures offered through the Custom component, PPL Electric Utilities will provide incentives up to \$0.22 per annual kWh saved and/or up to \$1,200 per kW peak demand.